Congregatio de Auxiliis: Conclusion

+Cardinal Bellarmine predicted that the issue would never be resolved, and suggested it would be more appropriate to summon an ecumenical council to deal with the question.
+Absent a council, he warned Pope Clement that he should not pronounce on it, the matter being of too great import and consequence, particularly since His Holiness was not himself a theologian.
+Upon being told that the Pope desired and indeed planned to issue a decision (almost certainly meaning condemnation of the Molinists), Bellarmine confidently declared he would not, stating, "He will not define it.
+If he would like to try this, I say that he will die first."
+His assurance surprised Cardinal del Monte, as the Pope at the time was in good health.

 Clement VIII died on 5 March 1605, and, after the brief reign of Leo XI, Paul V ascended the papal throne.
 In his presence, seventeen debates took place.
 The Dominicans were represented by Diego Alvarez and Tomas de Lemos, both professors at the Roman College of Saint Thomas; the Jesuits by Gregorio de Valencia, Pedro de Arrubal, Fernando de Bastida and Juan de Salas.

-It is interesting to note that Francis de Sales was one of the theologians consulted by the pope.
-According to Eunan McDonnell, we do not have a record of Francis' intervention, but we do know that the moratorium ordered by the pope was in keeping with Francis' own stance.
+Francis de Sales was one of the theologians consulted by the pope; according to Eunan McDonnell, the moratorium ordered by the pope was in keeping with Francis' stance.

 So, after twenty years of public and private discussion, and eighty-five conferences in the presence of the popes, the question was not solved but an end was put to the disputes.
 The pope's decree communicated on 5 September 1607 to both Dominicans and Jesuits allowed each party to defend its own doctrine, enjoined each from censoring or condemning the opposite opinion, and commanded them to await, as loyal sons of the Church, the final decision of the Apostolic See.
 That decision, however, was not reached, and both orders, consequently, could maintain their respective theories, just as any other theological opinion is held.
 The long controversy aroused considerable feeling, and the pope, aiming at the restoration of peace and charity between the religious orders, forbade by a decree of the Inquisition (1 December 1611) the publication of any book concerning efficacious grace until further action by the Holy See.
 The prohibition remained in force during the greater part of the seventeenth century, although it was widely circumvented by the means of explicit commentaries of Thomas Aquinas.

 One of those who essayed a novel solution to the problem was Bernard Lonergan, SJ, who interpreted Summa Theologiae 1-2, q.
 111, a.
 2, and took a distance from both the Molinist and the Banezian positions.